nodejs/node/deps/npm/docs/content/using-npm/config.md

 #### `auth-type`

-* Default: "legacy"
+* Default: "web"
-* Type: "legacy", "web", "sso", "saml", "oauth", or "webauthn"
+* Type: "legacy" or "web"

-NOTE: auth-type values "sso", "saml", "oauth", and "webauthn" will be removed in a future version.

 What authentication strategy to use with `login`.